 Where are the bathrooms?
 And are there any out on the course?

-There will be porta potties at the start of the race and also at the finish line.
+There will be porta potties at the start/finish area of the race and at the aid stations.

 Is the course closed to traffic?